pjreddie/vision-hw4/README.md

 ### 2.3.4 Question ###

 Modify your model so it has 3 layers instead of two.
 The layers should be `inputs -> 64`, `64 -> 32`, and `32 -> outputs`.
 Also modify your model to train for 3000 iterations instead of 1000.
-Look at the training and testing error for different values of decay (powers of 10, 10^-4 -> 10^0).
+Look at the training and testing accuracy for different values of decay (powers of 10, 10^-4 -> 10^0).
 Which is best?
 Why?

 ## 3. Training on CIFAR ##